TimFinnigan/client-panel/README.md

 Web app hosted here on firebase: https://clientpanelprod-a74f4.web.app/

-Build with Angular and Bootstrap.
+Built with Angular and Bootstrap.

 Part of Udemy course.